Four NATO allies deny Ukraine statement on providing arms

 A senior U.S. official, speaking on condition of anonymity, denied that the United States had made such a pledge.
 The official told Reuters, "No U.S. offer of lethal assistance has been made to Ukraine."

-Asked about Lytsenko's comments, defense ministry officials in Italy, Poland and Norway also denied plans to provide arms.
+Asked about Lytsenko's comments, defence ministry officials in Italy, Poland and Norway also denied plans to provide arms.

 In France, an aide at the Elysee palace declined to comment.

-A Polish defense ministry spokesman, Lieutenant Colonel Jacek Sonta, said by email, "There (was) no agreement concerning supply of modern arms from Poland to Ukraine at the NATO summit."
+A Polish defence ministry spokesman, Lieutenant Colonel Jacek Sonta, said by email, "There (was) no agreement concerning supply of modern arms from Poland to Ukraine at the NATO summit."

 NATO officials have said the alliance will not send weapons to Ukraine, which is not a member state, but they have also said individual allies may choose to do so.